tbenade/wercker-devcenter/source/index.html.md

 ![image](http://f.cl.ly/items/3E3j34301N3Q1z1t1S2N/wercker_flow.jpg)

-If you are new to wercker, it is recommended you first read the [getting started guide](/articles/gettingstarted/).
+If you are new to wercker, it is recommended you first familiarize yourself by reading the [introduction](/articles/introduction/), after which you can proceed to the [getting started guide](/articles/gettingstarted/).

 We have open sourced this documentation on [GitHub](https://github.com/wercker/wercker-devcenter), feel free to improve upon it through pull requests.